 L608-610: Mechanistically this could happen for several reasons.
 1) a reduction in deeper root uptake between forest and shrub/wetland stations and therefore transpiration, and 2) a change in the surface energy balance where more light and evaporation happens off the top soil in shrub and wetland.
 It would be interesting to know what the evaporative demand, or percent cover for each vegetation type is.

+Response: These are interesting hypotheses, however we do not have the data readily available to test them, and we believe the scope of the manuscript is already broad enough to limit the addition of additional investigations beyond those have already added to this point.

 L656-658.
 In my opinion, this is the really cool angle to this work.
 I’d like to see it highlighted more.
 Response: This has been one of the main revisions of our manuscript and we have added more text in multiple locations to further discuss the lower productivity and fire activity in SCB compared to ICB, as is described in responses to other comments.

 Comments Imported from PDF, which we believe was submitted by Reviewer 3: